 - All of your days outside of the USA, including days you were traveling to and from the USA, are added up.

-- Have proof of state residence for at least 3 months before filing
+You must have proof of state residence for at least 3 months before filing.

 - You will need to have documents that show you live in the state listed on your application.

-- Examples include state driver’s license, home deed or title, lease, or mortgage agreement, utility bills, and employment pay stubs.
+- Examples include a state driver’s license, home lease, mortgage agreement, utility bill, or employment pay stub.

-- Show good moral character for usually 5 years before filing
+You must show good moral character for usually 5 years before filing.

-- Good moral character means you act like most citizens in your community.
-In general, this means you are honest and have not committed certain crimes.
-If you do have a criminal history, try to speak to a lawyer for legal support.
+- In general, this means you are honest and have not committed certain crimes.

 - This must also continue during the application process, including being honest in the naturalization interview.

-- Register for military service if you are a male green card holder between the ages of 18 and 26
+You must register for military service if you are a male green card holder between the ages of 18 and 26.

 - Go to a biometrics appointment